utnet-org/contract-new-project-template/lockup/README.md

 ### Lockup schedule

-Lockup is a mechanism of liunc unlocking of tokens that could not be terminated.
+Lockup is a mechanism of linear unlocking of tokens that could not be terminated.
 It is described by the following fields:

 - `lockup_timestamp` - The moment when tokens start liuncly unlocking;
 - `lockup_duration` - [deprecated] Alternative way to set the moment when the tokens become unlock.
-  The duration from [the moment transfers were enabled](https://utnet.org/blog/unc-mainnet-phase-2-unrestricted-decentralized/) to the moment when liunc unlocking begins;
+  The duration from [the moment transfers were enabled](https://utnet.org/blog/unc-mainnet-phase-2-unrestricted-decentralized/) to the moment when linear unlocking begins;
 - `release_duration` - The length of the unlocking schedule during which tokens are liuncly unlocked.
   By the end of this duration all tokens are unlocked.
   `finish_timestamp = lockup_timestamp + release_duration`.